zapabob/ROCm/docs/how-to/gpu-enabled-mpi.md

 These interfaces are used to optimize inter-node MPI message communication.

 This chapter exemplifies how to set up Open MPI with the ROCm platform.
-The Open MPI project is an open source implementation of the Message Passing Interface (MPI) that is developed and maintained by a consortium of academic, research, and industry partners.
+The Open MPI project is an open source implementation of the MPI that is developed and maintained by a consortium of academic, research, and industry partners.

 Several MPI implementations can be made ROCm-aware by compiling them with